was written August 26, 2011

 And, we are the luckier, the more enlightened and entertained.

 Happy Birthday to Mr. Bradbury.

 Kudos and enormous gratitude to him for his vigilant campaign in keeping California libraries open.
-The New York Times front-page story highlighted Bradbury raising his voice and our consciousness on the importance of public libraries in our daily lives.
+A recent New York Times front-page story highlighted Bradbury raising his voice and our consciousness on the importance of public libraries in our daily lives.